rust-lang/rust-wiki-backup/Meeting-workweek-2014-03-03.md

     impl Unsized for MyStructType { } // (3)
 ```

--acrichto: why not some sort of bound?
+- acrichto: why not some sort of bound?
 (T: Unsized or T: !Sized)
--dherman: weird that a struct definition is only valid if it's accomanied with "impl Unsized for ..."
+- dherman: weird that a struct definition is only valid if it's accomanied with "impl Unsized for ..."

 ```
 struct Tree<T:Unsized> {